 Her practice is focused on estate planning and related matters, including Medicaid (ALTCS), VA and long term care planning, special needs planning, guardianship and conservatorship issues and estate settlement/probate.

 Emily has a strong commitment to family.
 She and her husband have been married since 1996 and have known each other since high school.
 Their dog Dug (a Havanese) is named for the talking dog in the movie “Up.”
-She has extended family that lives here locally and her sister, Jennifer Blum, is one of the firm’s team members.
-Emily's niece, Mansa, has down syndrom; allowing Emily some insight into issues faced by people with special needs and their families.
+She has extended family that lives here locally and her sister, Jennifer Score, is one of the firm’s team members.

 By filling out this form and clicking submit I hereby agree that I am not a client of Kile & Kupiszewski Law Firm for this submitted matter until I or involved parties sign a written agreement with the Firm.
 You understand that the information that you send via this link will be used to check for conflicts and may not be kept confidential.